lino-framework/book/docs/specs/vat.rst

 See also
 ========

-Applications using this plugin will probably also install at least one of the national implementations for their VAT declarations.
-Currently we have three declaration plugins:
+Applications using this plug-in will probably also install at least one of the national implementations for their VAT declarations.
+Currently we have three declaration plug-ins:

 - :doc:`bevat`
 - :doc:`bevats`
 - :doc:`eevat`

-Accounting applications to be used by site operators who don't care about VAT might use :mod:`lino_xl.lib.vatless` instead (though this plugin might become deprecated).
+Accounting applications to be used by site operators who don't care about VAT might use :mod:`lino_xl.lib.vatless` instead (though this plug-in might become deprecated).
 The modules :mod:`lino_xl.lib.vatless` and :mod:`lino_xl.lib.vat` can theoretically both be installed though obviously this wouldn't make sense.